I’ve always disliked this holiday, February 14th…the so-called Day of Love.

 - In a world where we’re all so quick to be UNkind (some say opinionated or values-based…but face it, mostly it’s unkind) — I think maybe the prescription for this week is less chocolate, less roses, less ribbons and more ValenKINDs.

 Meh.
 Dunno…it’s just a crazy idea.
-But I’d love if you’d share this post, pin this image and tell me one ValenKIND idea you have below!
+But I’d love if you’d share this post and think of more ways to be ValenKIND!